Baked Lamb Kebbeh2017-01-19

 Kebbe is a popular dish in Lebanon and can be eaten in many forms.
-The recipe herein is for the simple baked lamb kebbe.
+The recipe herein is for the simple baked lamb Kebbeh without stuffing.

-It is usually prepared with lamb, or beef, but you can also prepare it with turkey meat (I did it for some of my friends who do not eat red meat and it was quite good, and tasted the same).
+It is usually prepared with lamb, or beef, but you can also prepare it with turkey meat (I did it for some of my friends who do not eat red meat and it was quite good, and tasted as good).

 - 500g of Lamb meat, diced